Yura17234/ptms_closed_search/README.md

-# PTM Pipeline
+# ptms_closed_search

-**PTM Pipeline** is a module for running a complete post-translational modification (PTM) analysis of proteins based on mass spectrometry results, using IdentiPy and UniProt / dbPTM databases.
+**ptms_closed_search** is a module for running a complete post-translational modification (PTM) analysis of proteins based on mass spectrometry results, using IdentiPy and UniProt / dbPTM databases.

 ---